Top 10 holidays in the Mediterranean

 By Mark Hodson, Sunday Times Travel writer

 There is something enduring about the Mediterranean – the variety of the resorts, the warm sea, the beautiful coastline, the quality of the light.
 Whether you’re looking for summer heat or going off season to escape the crowds, you can find busy fleshpots or quiet authentic harbours and villages.
 Here’s our top 10 holidays in the Mediterranean – avoiding the tacky package resorts.
+Also see the best time to visit the Mediterranean and our guide to the best short breaks in the Mediterranean.

 The Balearics offer some of the best Mediterranean holidays and get more visitors than any other destination in the region.
 Yet, turn your back on the obvious honeypots and you’ll find that the islands still offer blissfully quiet parts, interesting hotels and houses (often converted from rural fincas), and a surprising degree of sophistication.
-See our recommended villas in Ibiza and Mallorca.
+See our recommended villas in Mallorca.
 We also recommend city breaks in Palma.

 Puglia is the heel of the boot, Italy’s least populated and most rustic region.
 It has a 500 mile long coastline of mainly sandy beaches, white Cycladic-like hill towns, unique hobbit-like whitewashed ‘trulli’ houses (some available to rent) and terrific food and wine.
 See more about holidays in Puglia.

 The Amalfi peninsula, coasted in vineyards, citrus and olive groves, almond trees, oleanders, camellias and bougainvillaea, is dotted with long famous resorts including lively Sorrento, pretty Positano and the more workaday, historic town of Amalfi itself.
 It also makes a great hub for zipping off to islands, including Capri, visiting Pompeii and ascending Vesuvius.
-Favourite places to stay include the Hotel Caruso Belvedere and the Hotel Santa Caterina.

 People are often sniffy about Corfu but if they know where to look they will find some of the best holidays in the Mediterranean along the most gorgeous pockets of coastline.
 Facing Albania, just a mile away at the nearest point, the northeast corner of Corfu boasts a topography of coves and villages, each easily accessible by self-drive motorboat.
 Forget the hotels in this area, it’s all about villas.
 Find our full selection of the best holiday destinations in Greece.